Benjamin144/Include-Me/README.md

 -   [https://courses.codeinstitute.net/courses] - Flask rudimentary code snippets used to initial Framework for Flask ongoing functionality

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library template used for subscribe.html page, additional styling was used by me to change appearence
+-   [Bootstrap4]https://startbootstrap.com/template/scrolling-nav: Bootstrap Library template used in static file, as a base for ongoing development, additional styling was my own influence to change the appearence of the site.

 -   [Stackoverflow)](https://stackoverflow.com/questions/19827605/change-bootstrap-navbar-collapse-breakpoint-without-using-less) : Change bootstrap navbar collapse breakpoint without using LESS